 Philadelphia Securities Fraud Lawyers

 Securities fraud is sometimes referred to as “investment fraud” or “stock fraud.”
-Regardless of which term is used, securities fraud is generally defined as making false statements regarding the value of a particular company or a company’s stocks in order to convince people to make important financial decisions based on that information.
-Securities are both governed by both Pennsylvania and federal laws, making those under investigation susceptible to both types of charges.
+Regardless of which term is used, securities fraud is generally defined as making false statements regarding the value of a particular company, or a company’s stocks, in order to convince people to make important financial decisions based on that information.
+Securities are governed by both Pennsylvania and federal laws, making those under investigation susceptible to both types of charges.
 The Federal Bureau of Investigation (FBI) frequently gets involved in securities fraud investigations, including investigations into:

-If an individual is suspected of committing securities fraud in Pennsylvania, it is considered a second degree felony, which is punishable by a maximum prison term of 10 years and/or fines of up to $1 million.
+If an individual is suspected of committing securities fraud in Pennsylvania, it is considered a second degree felony, and is punishable by a maximum prison term of 10 years and/or fines of up to $1 million.
 However, there are certain circumstances when an individual can be charged with a first degree felony, which is even more serious, being punishable by a maximum prison term of up to 20 years and/or fines of up to $5 million.
 Guilty offenders may also be sentenced to make restitution in addition to their punishment, which means that defendants who are convicted of securities fraud may be ordered to compensate the victims.
 This compensation is in addition to any criminal fines or period of incarceration.

 In addition to facing harsh court-ordered penalties, defendants who are found guilty of investment fraud also risk professional sanctions, civil claims or lawsuits, and the burden of carrying a felony record.
 Between heavy fines, long-term incarceration, career damage, and the resulting criminal record, a conviction can derail a broker’s personal and professional life, making skilled representation of the utmost importance.